PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 }
 ```

-Finally we have to update our `registerUserAction` action in the `auth-actions.ts` file with the following code.
+Finally, we have to update our `registerUserAction` action in the `auth-actions.ts` file using the following code:

 ```ts
 "use server";